A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Abstract formulation

 \subsection{Evolving function spaces}

-We introduce an abstract functional analytic setting derived by \citet{AlpEllSti15a-pp} based on the surface PDE setting of \citet{Vie14}.
+We introduce an abstract functional analytic setting formulated by \citet{AlpEllSti15a-pp} generalising the surface parabolic PDE setting of \citet{Vie14}.
+One of the key novelties of these works is to provide the basic theory for evolving Bochner-like spaces for evolving Hilbert spaces such as $H^1(\Gamma(t))$ in order make a definition similar to ``$L^2(0,T; H^1(\Gamma(t)))$''.
 Using this formulation, we can pose partial differential equations on evolving domains in a fully rigorous setting.
-One of the key novelties of this work is to provide the basic theory for evolving Bochner-like spaces for evolving Hilbert spaces such as $H^1(\Gamma(t))$ in order make a definition similar to ``$L^2(0,T; H^1(\Gamma(t)))$''.

-The work of \citet{AlpEllSti15a-pp} uses a Lagrangian formulation where the evolving domain is parametrised over the initial domain.
-This matches well with the arbitrary Langrangian-Eulerian finite element methods we will consider.
-A different functional analytic setting maybe more appropriate for different discretisation approaches such as the trace finite element method \citep{OlsReuXu14,OlsReu16} or the implicit surface approach \citep{DziEll10}.
+\begin{remark} The work of \citet{AlpEllSti15a-pp} uses a Lagrangian formulation where the evolving domain is parametrised over the initial domain.
+This matches well with the arbitrary Lagrangian-Eulerian finite element methods we will consider.
+The setting may be applied to evolving parametrisations of fixed domains.
+A different functional analytic setting may be more appropriate for different discretisation approaches such as the trace finite element method \citep{OlsReuXu14,OlsReu16} or the implicit surface approach \citep{DziEll10}. \end{remark} \begin{definition} [Compatibility] For $t \in [0,T]$, let $\X(t)$ be a separable Hilbert space and denote by $\X_0 := \X(0)$.
+Let $\phi_t \colon \X_0 \to \X(t)$ be a family of invertible, linear homeomorphisms, with inverse $\phi_{-t} \colon \X(t) \to \X_0$, such that there exists $C_\X > 0$ such that for every $t \in [0,T]$